spsforks/SCons-scons-wiki/AllInSConstruct.md

         dict['CPPPATH'] = ['.'] + relincs + self.stdinc

         # These shenanigans are necessary to get SCons to build non-local
-        # sources in the BuildDir instead of their own local directories
+        # sources in the VariantDir instead of their own local directories
         target = dict.pop('target')
         source = dict.pop('source')
         if type(source)==type(''): source = Split(source)